nghiencode/beautiful-jekyll/_pages/da-todo.md

 # Requirements

-The TodoApp will help us memorize somethings we need with priorities.
+The TodoApp will help us memorize something we need with priorities.

-We can create/edit/remove/rearange/mark done todos.
+We can create/edit/remove/re-arange/mark done todos.

-Our requirements are TodoApp can work on both online and offline.
+Our requirements are TodoApp able to work on both online and offline.

-User can have one or many devices such as iPhone, iPad and Android devices.
+User can have more than one device such as iPhone, iPad and Android devices.

-When user update todo by one device, the other device(s) will change correspondingly.
+When user update todo by one device, the other device(s) will be changed.

 Then we get some conclusions: